googleworkspace/gws-genai-addon-sample/README.md

 #### Google Developer PaLM API

-The add-on can use [PaLM API](https://developers.generativeai.google/) to generate and summarize text.
+The add-on can use [Google Developer PaLM API](https://developers.generativeai.google/) to generate and summarize text.

 > **_NOTE:_** Access to the PaLM API / MakerSuite is granted via a waitlist.
 You must get access through the [waitlist](https://makersuite.google.com/waitlist) before you can enable the service and generate an API key.